sepsis-omics/tutorials/docs/modules/pacbio/index.md

 - Click <ss>Ok</ss>.

 - In the <ss>SMRT Cells Available</ss> window, select the file to be used.
 Click on the arrow to transfer these files to the SMRT Cells in Job window.
+- You can drag the column widths of the "Url" column so that you can see the URLs of the file paths better.

 ![smrt portal screenshot](images/smrt3.png)